-- In fact, a dative argument can never agree with T in Icelandic.
-It therefore comes as a surprise that the dative seems to block agreement.
-Chomsky (2000) therefore calls this phenomenon "defective" intervention. - Sometimes, it is doubted that the problem with (20-a) is due to agreement itself.
-Bobaljik (2008) claims that the agreeing variant of (20-a) is ungrammatical because of an inaudible (covert) movement of the nominative subject across the dative experiencer. - If Bobaljik (2008) is right, then (20-a) provides evidence for the MLC in terms of movement, not in terms of Agree.
+- Note that a dative argument can never agree with T in Icelandic: "defective intervention". - Sometimes, it is doubted that the problem with (21-a) is due to agreement itself.
+Bobaljik (2008) claims that the agreeing variant of (21-a) is ungrammatical because of an inaudible (covert) movement of the nominative subject across the dative experiencer. - If Bobaljik (2008) is right, then (21-a) provides evidence for the MLC in terms of movement, not in terms of Agree.